CrossyChainsaw/Portfolio/README.md

 ![image](https://user-images.githubusercontent.com/74303221/173247608-e802e311-4316-4a2a-96d0-318d8b2dcf75.png)

 Right now I only got the SonarCloud code analysis working on 2 out of 4 repositories.
 My goal is to have code analysis in every repository, so all of my repositories will have better code.
+Update, I got it working on all 4 :D

 #### Code Smells
 Currently SonarCloud doesn't detect any bugs or vulnerabilities in my code.
 It does detect a few code smells.